 - City or Locality: Name of the city where your organization is registered/located.

 - State or Province: Name of the state or province where your organization is located.

 - Country: The two-letter International Organization for Standardization (ISO) format country code for where your organization is legally registered.

 Step 4.
 Configuring Nginx to use the SSL Certificate.

-Now we need to configure NGINX to accept our certificates, and redirect our non-HTTPS requests to HTTPS.
-Example configuration for Nginx webserver is as followed:
+Now we need to configure NGINX to accept our certificates and redirect our non-HTTPS requests to HTTPS.
+An example configuration for Nginx webserver is as followed:

 Save your configuration and restart Nginx webserver: